Peter Beighton: Career

 Sixteen of Professor Beighton's postgraduate students have been awarded Doctorates, and ten of these have achieved Professorial status.
-Professor Beighton is the author, co-author or editor of 20 monographs and editions, 34 chapters and more than >430 medical publications.
+Professor Beighton was the author, co-author or editor of 20 monographs and editions, 34 chapters and more than >430 medical publications.

+Peter Beighton and his wife Greta Beighton shared an interest in the history of medical genetics and published two unique volumes of brief biographies of people for whom genetic syndromes have been named.